oh-my-fish/theme-bobthefish/README.md

 - `theme_git_worktree_support`.
 If you do any git worktree shenanigans, setting this to `yes` will fix incorrect project-relative path display.
 If you don't do any git worktree shenanigans, leave it disabled.
 It's faster this way :)
 - `theme_use_abbreviated_branch_name`.
 Set to `yes` to truncate git branch names in the prompt.
 - `fish_prompt_pwd_dir_length`. bobthefish respects the Fish `$fish_prompt_pwd_dir_length` setting to abbreviate the prompt path.
 Set to `0` to show the full path, `1` (default) to show only the first character of each parent directory name, or any other number to show up to that many characters.
+- `theme_prompt_max_size_percentage`.
+When the prompt is wider then the given number, show a smaller prompt instead.
+The default is `90` (90% of the terminal's width).
+Fish cannot show wider prompt than 100% (this case fish would show: `> `).
+See the option below.
+- `theme_prompt_keep_space`.
+When the prompt is too wide to provide the given number of free space (chars), show a smaller prompt instead.
+The default is `10` chars.
+See the option above.
 - `theme_project_dir_length`.
 The same as `$fish_prompt_pwd_dir_length`, but for the path relative to the current project root.
 Defaults to `0`; set to any other number to show an abbreviated path.
 - `theme_newline_cursor`.
 Use `yes` to have cursor start on a new line.
 By default the prompt is only one line.
 When working with long directories it may be preferrend to have cursor on the next line.
 Setting this to `clean` instead of `yes` suppresses the caret on the new line.
 - `theme_newline_prompt`.
 Use a custom prompt with newline cursor.
 By default this is the chevron right glyph or `>` when powerline fonts are disabled.